Meeco/docs/guides/portal-tutorials/tenant-administrators/end-users.md

 ## Register an end user with a Tenancy

 Tenant Administrators can register an end user with their Tenancy by navigating to _Manage Tenancy_ on the left-side menu of the SVX Portal, and selecting _End users_.
-Next, select the _Generate invitation QR code_ button.
+Next, select the _Generate invitation QR Code_ button.
 You will be presented with an Invitation QR Code.
 You are able to download the QR Code and copy the QR Code link for distribution to end users.

 Select the _Done_ button to close the _Generate invitation QR Code_ screen.
+Prior to the end user scanning the QR Code, the pending invitation will appear under the _Pending Invitations_ tab.

-The list of end users contains a status label for each registration:
+The end users table contains three tabs:
+* Active End Users (end users who have registered with the Tenant).
-* Pending (invitation is waiting to be actioned by the end user)
+* Pending Invitations (invitations that are waiting to be actioned by the end user).
-* Registered (invitation has been accepted by the end user)
-* Expired (invitation has not been used within the expiration period of 30 days)
+  * Expired Invitations appear in the _Pending Invitations_ tab if the invitation has not been used within the expiration period of 30 days.
+* Removed End Users (end users that have been removed from the Tenancy).

 The registration of an end user with a Tenancy includes the creation of an end user vault.
 This vault enables the end user to create connections with Organisations and share credentials.